-Welcome to Wroclaw city, which gives a name and host to the 53rd edition of the Wratislavia Cantans Festival.
-From 7–16 September, classical music lovers are in for a variety of works by Haydn, Verdi or Szymanowski in rendering from the celebrated conductor Sir John Eliot Gardiner and star soloists such as baritone Mariusz Kwiecień and soprano Sandrine Piau.
-We are glad to introduce our 7 days Musical Tour to Wroclaw and its vicinity.
+Welcome to Wroclaw, which lends its name to the 53rd edition of the Wratislavia Cantans Festival.
+From 7–16 September, classical music lovers are in for a treat, with pieces by Haydn, Verdi or Szymanowski, from the celebrated conductor Sir John Eliot Gardiner and star soloists such as baritone Mariusz Kwiecień and soprano Sandrine Piau.
+We are glad to introduce our 7-day Musical Tour to Wroclaw and its vicinity.

 We suggest arriving at Copernicus Airport of Wroclaw.
 You will be transferred to the hotel in the center of the city.
 Today we do not plan any organized activities.
 So you have time to relax after the flight and to get ready for the next day.

 Our group will come together for a welcome dinner and familiarization talk in the evening.
-The idea and the basics of the tour to the Musical Festival in Wroclaw will be presented by Yulik Gurvitch.
-He is the author of the idea of Musical tours in Jerulita Travel Company.
+The presentation will be led by Yulik Gurvitch, founder of Jerulita and designer of all of our Musical Tours.

-After the breakfast, we will take an acquaintance sightseeing tour of the city of Wroclaw.
-We will start, of course, from the City Hall Square, typical in the medieval European cities by its form and design.
+After breakfast, we will acquaint you with Wroclaw via an introductory tour.
+We start, of course, from the City Hall Square, typical in the medieval European cities by its form and design.
 Will visit the City Hall established in the 13th century which now houses the Museum of the “Bourgeois Art”.
-This year we are lucky to enjoy here an exhibition of the works of Salvador Dali and Andy Warhol.
+This year, we are lucky to enjoy here an exhibition of the works of Salvador Dali and Andy Warhol.

-While walking in the old city we will explore the great variety of different architectural styles in the city.
+While walking in the old city, we’ll explore the great variety of different architectural styles in the city.
 Will visit huge St. Elizabeth church, built in the 12th century in the Gothic style.
 On the way, one could see many statues of dwarfs scattered throughout the old town – symbols of Wroclaw.

 Today we will have a one-day visit to Lodz, another Polish city about 200 km east of Wroclaw.
 In the 19th century, Lodz was a city of the largest Polish and Jewish industry and business.
 The biggest business was textile.
 We will start our tour on the main Piotrkowska street to enjoy the numerous buildings designed in Art Nouveau style.
 Will see the wonderful sculpture of Arthur Rubinstein, the great pianist, a native of Lodz.